 In 1963 the Warrnambool City Council allocated the site of the Mechanics’ Institute building, which included the Public Library, Museum and Art Gallery, for the new Municipal Offices and the Collections were dispersed until 1971.
 The Warrnambool Library took over the Mechanics’ Institute Library’s holdings on behalf of the Warrnambool City Council.

-Since the closure of the Warrnambool Mechanics’ Institute the exact location and composition of the original WMI books and items have become unclear.
+Since the closure of the Warrnambool Mechanics’ Institute, the exact location and composition of the original WMI books and items has become unclear.
 Other materials have been added to the collection, including items from Terang MI, Warrnambool Court House and Customs House.